 Many people believe that homeowners insurance will cover termites.
 Unless termite control was specifically offered as a rider to your home owners insurance policy, which is rare, termites are typically not covered.
 Termites can cause extensive damage, so some type of termite protection is needed.
-This protection is what termite bonds offer.
+This protection is what termite surety bonds offer.

-To protect yourself from the financial hardship of a termite infestation, and to protect your property, consider purchasing termite insurance.
-A termite warranty covers some or all some of the cost of having your home treated for termites and provides every homeowner with peace of mind that their investment is protected.
+To protect yourself from the financial hardship of termite infestation, and to protect your property, consider purchasing termite insurance.
+Termite warranties covers some or all some of the cost of having your home treated for termites and provides every homeowner with peace of mind that their investment is protected.